ModelZoos/TransformerModelZooDataset/README.md

 For finetuning, the configuration is defined in the `config_vit_finetuning.json` file.
 The configuration includes the same parameters as the pretraining configuration.
 If the model is finetuned from a pretrained model, the path to the pretrained model checkpoint must be provided in the configuration.

 - `pretrained::model::path`: The path to the pretrained model checkpoint.

-#### Language models

-The configuration for the language models is defined in the `config_mlm.json` and `config_sst.json` file.
-The configuration works similarly to the vision models but includes additional parameters for the language models.

-- `pretraining::case`: The case of the model, either `continued` or `scratch`.

 ## Further information